THE POLICY EDGE

 SDG 9: Industry, Innovation and Infrastructure | SDG 12: Responsible Consumption and Production

-Institutions: Ministry of Science & Technology
+Ministry of Science and Technology MoST

 The Department of Biotechnology (DBT), in collaboration with the Biotechnology Industry Research Assistance Council (BIRAC), has launched a network of 21 high-performance biomanufacturing platforms under the BioE3 Policy (Biotechnology for Environment, Economy and Employment).
 These platforms include advanced biofoundries and biomanufacturing hubs to support synthetic biology, smart proteins, mRNA medicines, carbon-capture solutions, and other frontier areas.